bestwebsoft/user-role-wordpress-plugin/readme.txt

 * NEW : Css-style was added for Internet Explorer 10.

 == Upgrade Notice ==

+= V1.4.5 =
+We updated all functionality for wordpress 4.1.

 = V1.4.4 =
 Plugin optimization is done.
 BWS plugins section is updated.